What Is a Hysterectomy?

 - robotic-assisted surgery

-This designation means we offer safe advanced care from highly trained providers.
-In addition to this prestigious designation, we also employ surgeons who are the only ones in western Ohio who offer single-site robotic-assisted hysterectomies.
+This designation means we offer safe advanced care from highly trained providers who can perform single-site robotic-assisted hysterectomies.

 With a single-site hysterectomy, your surgeon operates through only one incision near your belly button, leaving a less noticeable scar.